peeramid-labs/eds/README.md

-# Ethereum Distribution System
+# **Ethereum Distribution System**

 The Ethereum Distribution System (EDS) is an open and decentralized, fully on-chain distribution (factory) system for Ethereum smart contracts.
 Using EDS enables developers to publish and reuse each other's code in a trustless manner.
 Built-in system for [semantic versioning](http://semver.org/), managing versions and combining into higher level distributions allows developers to avoid using upgradability patterns, instead relying on version control.
 System provisions for generic interfaces for distributors, developers and installers, each with their own responsibilities and constraints.

-## Use cases
+## **Use cases**

-- **Factory Framework**: Instead of writing own factory, just write a distribution and register it
+* **Factory Framework**: Instead of writing own factory, just write a distribution and register it
-- **Ship faster**: Reduce the number of needed deployment artifacts in order to ship your project.
-Re-using others packages instead!
+* **Ship faster**: Reduce the number of needed deployment artifacts to ship your project.
+Re-using other packages instead\!
-- **Security oracles**: Disconnect vulnerable code from your users in O(1)
+* **Security oracles**: Disconnect vulnerable code from your users in O(1)
-- **Semantic versioning with EIP712**: Instead of having to figure out "what to write in EIP712 constructor" just use built in version control system!
+* **Semantic versioning with EIP712**: Instead of having to figure out "what to write in EIP712 constructor" just use the built in version control system\!
-- **User owned upgradability**: Get more user trust by alllowing them to decide when to upgrade
+* **User owned upgradability**: Get more user trust by allowing them to decide when to upgrade
-- **Improve user UX**: Configure trust within instance or distribution, so that you'r users do not need to set allowances and issue permits anymore!
+* **Improve user UX**: Configure trust within instance or distribution, so that your users do not need to set allowances and issue permits anymore\!
--  **On-chain github**: Refer bytecode instead of location using ([ERC7744](https://eips.ethereum.org/EIPS/eip-7744))
+* **On-chain github**: Refer bytecode instead of location using ([ERC7744](https://eips.ethereum.org/EIPS/eip-7744))
--  **Better Monitize your apps and services**: As your application becomes distributed, and wrapped, you may directly build in payment systems and subscription models on-chain!
+* **Better Monetize your apps and services**: As your application becomes distributed, and wrapped, you may directly build in payment systems and subscription models on-chain\!

-## Overview
+## **Overview**

-This system acts as generalized and efficient factory which is designed in one-fits-all principle.
+This system acts as a generalized and efficient factory which is designed in one-fits-all principle.
 It achieves this by splitting EDS users in following groups:

-- **Developers**: Create a distributable (statless) software that can be instantiated.
-It can use already deployed contracts and functionality!
+* **Developers**: Create a distributable (stateless) software that can be instantiated.
+It can use already deployed contracts and functionality\!
-- **Distributors**: Security firms and traditional distributor agencies.
-Ensure that distributions they list are secure (think of this as a runtime checked audit attestation), trusted and act in their user interest!
+* **Distributors**: Security firms and traditional distributor agencies.
+Ensure that distributions they list are secure (think of this as a runtime checked audit attestation), trusted and act in their user interest\!
-- **Smart accounts**: Use Distributor softeware to plug it into you'r smart account!
+* **Smart accounts**: Use Distributor software to plug it into your smart account\!

 IN the background, there is extensive use of proxies to map instances, that are proxies, to a right functionality.
-Instances are also treated as middelwares that are hooked to distributor with use of [ERC7746](https://eips.ethereum.org/EIPS/eip-7746), in such way that caller cannot reach the functionality without first checking with distributor.
-The distributor in his turn, by default checks if the instance is valid distribution.
+Instances are also treated as middlewares that are hooked to the distributor with use of [ERC7746](https://eips.ethereum.org/EIPS/eip-7746), in such a way that the caller cannot reach the functionality without first checking with the distributor.
+The distributor in turn, by default, checks if the instance is a valid distribution.

-If the developer wants to manage multiple versions of the same resource, they can create a _Repository_ contract to add own index on top of global.
+If the developer wants to manage multiple versions of the same resource, they can create a *Repository* contract to add their own index on top of global.

 ## Project status: Alpha